 4. If something in the lesson isn’t clear, they should ask their teacher, or the teacher isn’t available, just move on.

-5. At the end of lessons 2 through 9 there is a link to a 360-degree video, exploring an aspect of life in Oaxaca.
+5. In lessons 2 through 9 there is a link to a 360-degree video, exploring an aspect of life in Oaxaca.
 If the 360-degree video is viewed on a computer, move the cursor to get the 360-degree view, including up and down.
 On a tablet or phone, move the device around in a circle, as well as up and down.